 Christopher Gaze was born on May 12, 1952 and educated at Hurstpierpoint College boarding school in Sussex, England from 1960-70.
 Whilst there he decided that he wanted to be an actor.
 During the summer holidays, Christopher gained experience with Britain’s National Youth Theatre and from 1970-1973 he went to the Bristol Old Vic Theatre School, a great training ground for many actors, including Olivia Colman and Sir Patrick Stewart, plus his contemporary and friend Pete Postlethwaite.
 From there he worked in repertory theatre until he was inspired to come to Canada in 1975 by his mentor, legendary Shakespearean actor Douglas Campbell.
 He spent three seasons at the Shaw Festival in Niagara-on-the-Lake and acted at various theatre companies across Canada and the USA, moving to Vancouver in 1983.
 After a couple of experiences with other tented Shakespeare festivals, Christopher recognized the potential in blending excellent Shakespeare productions with Vancouver’s spectacular location as a backdrop.
 In 1990, he founded Bard on the Beach Shakespeare Festival, where Bard’s signature open-ended tent allowed actors to perform against the view of the city, the sea and the mountains.

 The first summer of Bard on the Beach was a huge success.
 Beginning as an Equity Co-op production, it staged one play in a rented tent in Sen̓áḵw/Vanier Park on a budget of $35,000.
-Today the Festival, which celebrates its thirty-fifth season in 2024, has a budget of $10 million and has seen its attendance rocket from 6,000 in that first summer to over 100,000 annually.
+Today the Festival has a budget of $10 million and has seen its attendance rocket from 6,000 in that first summer to over 100,000 annually.
 The growth has been steady and organic, and the Festival has been able to sustain its mandate “to provide quality Shakespeare productions that are accessible and affordable”.

 Not only has patronage flourished within the local community but Bard has contributed significantly to the city as a major tourist attraction, with approximately one-tenth of its patrons coming from outside BC’s Lower Mainland and productions playing nationally and internationally.